The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 browser.new_page(extra_http_headers={'User-Agent': '...'})

-Look at the screenshot below, taken when visiting pixelscan with Playwright.
+Look at the screenshot below, taken when visiting Pixelscan with Playwright.
 See the UA?
-The one we fake is all right, but they can detect that we are lying by checking the navigator Javascript API.
-Pixelscan Inconsistent
+The one we fake is all right, but they can detect that we're lying by checking the navigator JavaScript API.

-We can pass user_agent, and playwright will set the user agent in javascript and the header for us.
+, and Playwright will set the User-Agent in JavaScript and the header for us.
 Nice!

 page = browser.new_page(user_agent='...')

-For more advanced cases, you can easily add Playwright stealth to your scripts and make detection harder.
-It handles inconsistencies between headers and browser Javascript APIs, among other things.
+You can easily add Playwright stealth to your scripts for more advanced cases and make detection harder.
+It handles inconsistencies between headers and browser JavaScript APIs, among other things.

 In summary, having 100% coverage is complex, but you won't need it most of the time.
 Sites can always do some more complex checks: WebGL, touch events, or battery status.

-You won't need those extra features unless trying to scrape a website that requires bypassing an antibot solution, like Akamai.
+You won't need those extra features unless you are trying to scrape a website that requires bypassing an anti-bot solution, like Akamai.
 And for those cases, that extra effort will be mandatory.
 And demanding, to be honest.

-The same can happen when scraping websites with geoblocking.
+The same can happen when scraping websites with geo-blocking.
 There is an equivalent for proxies: geolocated proxies.
 Some proxy providers allow us to choose from a list of countries.
-With that activated, we will only get local IPs from the US, for example.
+With that activated, we'll only get local IPs from the US, for example.

-Blocking IPs and User-Agents is not enough these days.
+Blocking IPs and User-Agents isn't enough these days.
 They become unmanageable and stale in hours, if not minutes.
 As long as we perform requests with clean IPs and real-world User-Agents, we are mainly safe.
 There are more factors involved, but most requests should be valid.

 Maybe there is no need to fake all that, but be aware of the possible problems and know how to face them.